Serbia announces $3 billion deal to buy 12 French warplanes, in a shift away from Russia

 BELGRADE, Serbia (AP) — Serbian President Aleksandar Vucic on Thursday announced a $3 billion deal to buy 12 French warplanes, in a move that shifts his country away from its dependence on Russian arms.

-The announcement about the Rafale multi-purpose fighter jets was made during a joint news conference in Belgrade with French President Emmanuel Macron, who was on a two-day visit to Serbia.
+The announcement about the Rafale multi-purpose fighter jets was made during a joint news conference in Belgrade with French President Emmanuel Macron during a two-day visit to Serbia as part of what French officials have called a strategy of bringing Serbia closer to the European Union.

-Macron called it a ‘’historic and important’’ deal and praised Serbia’s ‘’strategic courage.
-It’s a true demonstration of European spirit.’’
+Macron called called the deal “historic and important,” and said it demonstrated Serbia’s “strategic courage.”

-An official in Macron’s office, who was not authorized to be identified according to French presidential policy, said the warplane deal was part of larger strategy of ″bringing Serbia closer to the EU.″
+“The European Union needs a strong and democratic Serbia at its side and Serbia needs a strong, sovereign Europe to defend its interests,” Macron said. ″Serbia’s place is in the EU, and it has a role to play to be an example for all the region.”

 Serbia had been considering the purchase of the new Rafale jets for more than two years, since neighboring Balkan rival Croatia purchased 12 used fighter jets of the same type for about 1 billion euros ($1.1 billion).